 The LSU Law Center offers candidates a full range of law courses, seminars, and skills development classes, especially in the business, transactional, corporate, and commercial law areas that are often important to international lawyers.

-Each candidate must complete an academic legal writing project, either as an independent supervised research project or a seminar paper.
-All candidates attend the Legal Research Workshop during the spring semester and regularly meet with Law Center faculty members and instructors for assistance and feedback on their writing.
+Candidates may complete an academic legal writing project, either as an independent supervised research project or as a seminar paper.
+They will then attend the Legal Research Workshop in the spring semester and regularly meet with Law Center faculty members and instructors for assistance and feedback on their writing.

 Bar Examination Information: A 100% Success Rate!